surniaulula/wpsso-rrssb/readme.txt

 * Include a selection of *Ridiculously Responsive Social Sharing Buttons* in multiple locations:

-	* Above or below your Post / Page content or excerpt text.
+	* Above and/or below your content, excerpt text, bbPress single, BuddyBlog posts, BuddyPress activities, and WooCommerce short description.
-	* In admin editing pages &ndash; including media, product pages, and custom post types.
+	* In an admin editing page metabox &ndash; including media, product pages, and custom post types.
 	* In a CSS / javascript sidebar.
 	* In a WordPress sharing widget.
 	* A shortcode in your content or excerpt.